molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 <ul class="compact-list">
 <li>2.11% of all web users are using Chrome < 99.</li>
-<li>0.95% are using desktop Safari < 15.4 on desktop and 1.74% are using mobile Safari < 15.4.</li>
+<li>0.95% are using desktop Safari < 15.4 and 1.74% are using mobile Safari < 15.4.</li>
 <li>0.65% are using Firefox < 97.</li>
 </ul>

 There is another reason why the MDN support table suggests 100% support while the actual global support is rather 90.19%: The MDN table **omits browsers with a small market share**.

 One of these is [UC Browser for Android](https://en.wikipedia.org/wiki/UC_Browser) published by the Chinese Alibaba Group.
 This browser has a global market share of 0.95%.
 It is based on a fork of Chromium 78.
 You heard right, in May 2023, UC Browser is stuck on a browser engine that was released in October 2019!
 Web developers in the Western world mostly ignore UC Browser, but it is still popular in India, Indonesia and China.
-(These countries have a combined population of almost 3.1 billion people.)
+These countries have a combined population of almost 3.1 billion people.

 While the individual percent values are rather small, they add up to 9.81%.